 And then, amazingly, she heard a shift in the tone of the crowd.
-Like a muting blanket drawn bit by bit across the congregation, the wordless mutter and yelling and weeping took on form and flow.
+Like a muting blanket drawn bit by bit across the congregation, the wordless mutter and yelling and king's dragon weeping took on form and flow.
 Creeping back from the front, a hymn slowly took hold.